galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 >    - {% icon param-file %} *"ARTIC primer BED"*: the uploaded primer scheme in **bed** format
 >    - {% icon param-file %} *"ARTIC primers to amplicon assignments"*: the uploaded amplicon info in **tabular** format
 >
->      A common mistake here is to mix up the previous two datasets: the *primer BED* dataset is the one with the positions of the primer binding sites listed in it.
+>      A common mistake here is to mix up the last two datasets: the *primer BED* dataset is the one with the positions of the primer binding sites listed in it.
 The *amplicon assignments* dataset contains only (grouped) names of primers.
 >
 >    The additional workflow parameters *"Read removal minimum AF"*, *"Read removal maximum AF"*, *"Minimum DP required after amplicon bias correction"* and *"Minimum DP_ALT required after amplicon bias correction"* can all be left at their default values.
+The tiled-amplicon Illumina workflow goes to great lengths in order to calculate accurate allele-frequencies even in cases of viral mutations that affect the binding of some of the tiled-amplicon primers.
+The four settings above are for fine-tuning this behavior, but their defaults have been carefully chosen and you should modify them only if you know exactly what you are doing.
 > </div>
 > <div class="tiledamplicon-ONT" markdown="1">
 >